nxnjz/RustBuster/README.md

 # RustBuster

-RustBuster is a multithreaded rust CLI tool for bruteforcing files and/or directories on HTTP(s) servers, similar to GoBuster, DirBuster, and Dirb.
+RustBuster is a multithreaded CLI tool for bruteforcing files and/or directories on HTTP(s) servers, similar to GoBuster, DirBuster, and Dirb.

+Features:

+* Auto-appends file extensions.
+* Custom status code filtering.
+* Custom User-Agents, cookies, and basic authorization.
+* Custom timeouts and redirection limits.
+* Proxy support (with and without authentication).

 # Installation